pixelandtonic/PT-Docs/source/assets/using/config.rst

 ``assets_site_url``
     The URL that Assets should route its Ajax requests to.
 (By default Assets will use the URL defined in the Admin → General Administration → “URL to the root directory of your site” setting.)

     This is useful if your .htaccess file is redirecting Assets’ Ajax requests, thus dropping their POST data and preventing Assets from functioning properly.
-Setting it to “``/index.php`` is usually a safe way around that.
+Setting it to “``/index.php``” is usually a safe way around that.

+    Settings this to “``/index.php``” is also the most common fix to most MSM related issues in the CP.

 ``assets_source_settings``
     Overrides Amazon S3, Rackspace Cloud Storage, and Gogole Cloud Files source settings.